Sugar Alcohol Problems

 How do you know if something has a sugar alcohol in it?
 Check the ingredients, and if you see anything ending in “ol”, it’s a sugar alcohol.
 The strange thing to me is that they put this stuff in a lot of things specifically for diabetics, almost like someone didn’t read this information beforehand.
 By the way, it’s not only diabetics who are affected by this, so if you’ve eaten something you know is supposed to be sugar free and have problems, you probably can’t handle sugar alcohols.
 And, if you’re lactose intolerant, you probably will have problems with sugar alcohols, and vice versa.

-And there you go; a non-marketing post for once, but still part of my mission of diabetes education.
-I hope you stuck around for the teaching part.
+There you go; part of my mission of diabetes education.
+I hope you stuck around for the teaching part; good luck, whether you’re diabetic or not.

 I’ve always been skeptical of “sugar-free” products, and now you’ve given me a good reason.
 Sounds like the “fat free” Olestra? potato chips.
 No thanks!